How to prepare your wildlife garden for winter

 Autumn is a key season for the wildlife garden.
-Take a few simple steps now and you can help a host of animals to find safe hiding places for the coming winter, and ensure birds and mammals have plenty to eat and a little protection when times are hard.
+Take a few simple steps now and you can help a host of animals to find plenty to eat and safe hiding places for the coming winter.

 Gardens can look a bit dull in winter, but they don’t have to.
 As well as providing habitats for a host of overwintering residents, a good wildlife garden will attract flocks of birds.
 In fact, the harsher the weather and the less food there is in the countryside, the more important gardens become for our feathered friends.
 Feeding birds throughout the winter is important, because it increases their breeding success the following year.
 So start preparing now.